Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2020.

 All of the TVs recommended here are LG's own.
 All are 4K OLEDs that support HDR10, Dolby Vision and HLG (but not HDR10+), and all have HDMI 2.1 sockets that support next-gen features such as eARC (Enhanced Audio Return Channel), VRR (Variable Refresh Rate) and ALLM (Auto Low Latency Mode).

 All of the sets in our list use LG's own colourful webOS operating system.
 On the surface it looks good and is pretty simple to get to grips with, but if you've been reared on Android TV or Samsung's Tizen system, some menus take a bit of getting used to.
-It's also worth mentioning that LG's 2020 sets are currently lacking the UK's core catch-up apps, including BBC iPlayer.
+It's also worth mentioning that LG's 2020 sets are currently lacking most of the UK's core catch-up apps.
+BBC iPlayer has thankfully now been added, but All 4 and My5 are still missing.
 If you buy one of the 2019 models that's still available, you will get those apps, although you'll also get a slightly less accomplished picture performance.

 Got all of that?
 Then here are the best LG TVs you can currently buy.